Homebuilding Insights

 From choosing the best storage spots in your home to safeguarding delicate pieces, these holiday decor storage tips will keep everything safe, organized, and ready for another season of festivities.

-Before even thinking about where to store your decorations, take a moment to evaluate what you really want to keep.
-It’s amazing how quickly holiday decor can accumulate; mismatched ornaments, broken strands of lights, or items you never used can take up precious space.
+Before deciding where to store decorations, take a moment to evaluate what you really want to keep.
+Holiday decor can accumulate quickly, and broken lights, mismatched ornaments, and unused items take up valuable space.

 Holiday decluttering tips: